 Park University has a variety of complaints/ grievances procedures related to harassment, disciplinary actions, financial aid appeals, and traffic violation appeals.
-Students should use these processes when appropriate, contacting the Director of Enrollment Services in the Student assistance Center for guidelines, procedures, etc. Students who use these procedures will not be permitted to use the
+Students should use these processes when appropriate, contacting the Student Assistance Center for guidelines, procedures, etc. Students who use these procedures will not be permitted to use the following procedures on the same incident or issue.
+However, students may choose instead to use this procedure in which the treatment rather than the outcome is being challenged.

 It is the policy of Park University to provide equal opportunity for all enrolled students without discrimination on the basis of race, color, religion, gender, martial status, sexual orientation, national origin, age, disability, or veteran status.
-Students who feel that they have been discriminated against should contact the Director of Enrollment Services in the Student Assistance Center (1st floor Norrington) for information relative to guidelines and/or procedures for filing a complaint or grievance.
+Students who feel that they have been discriminated against should contact the Student Assistance Center (1st floor Norrington, or send an e-mail to SAC@Park.edu) for information relative to guidelines and/or procedures for filing a complaint or grievance.